SteveKunG/SquidNoGlitch/README.md

 - Removing `getNoActionTime()` check will restore the movement of squid if the player is far from them.
 [MC-212687](https://bugs.mojang.com/browse/MC-212687).

 ### Installation
+Make sure to install on both client and server side for a better result!
 - Install Fabric Loader/MinecraftForge
 - Copy mod into `mods` folder